-Our effective tax rate was 31.1% and 36.6% during the quarters ended December 31, 2006 and 2005, respectively.
-The provision for income taxes during interim quarterly reporting periods is based on our estimates of the effective tax rates for the respective full fiscal year.
-Income tax expense in the quarter ended December 31, 2006, included a benefit of \$1.8 million related to a favorable settlement of a state tax examination.
-In addition, income tax expense was reduced by \$0.5 million as a result of the recognition of U.S federal research tax credits related to fiscal 2006.
+Our effective tax rate for the nine months ended June 30, 2007, was favorably impacted by a benefit of \$1.8 million related to a favorable settlement of a state tax examination.
+Our effective tax rate for the nine months ended June 30, 2007 was also favorably impacted by the recognition of \$0.5 million of U.S. federal research tax credits related to fiscal 2006.
 We were unable to recognize these credits during the last nine months of fiscal 2006 as legislation providing for this credit had expired.
-In December 2006, legislation was enacted that provided for retroactive extension of this credit.
+In fiscal 2007, legislation was enacted that provided for retroactive extension of this credit.
+Our effective tax rate, however, was adversely impacted by the sale of our mortgage banking solutions product line, due to \$3.3 million of goodwill associated with the product line that was not deductible for income tax purposes.
+As a result, the sale increased our effective tax rate by 1.2% for the nine months ended June 30, 2007.